 - If you notice any hazards, either repair them or cordon the area off as soon as possible.
 The longer hazards are exposed, the more you're at risk.

 Stairwells add a whole new level of danger to already common accidents.
-When someone slips and falls on a flat surface, they only fall four to six feet; when someone falls on a staircase, they could fall 15, 20, 30 feet or more.
+When someone on a flat surface, they only fall four to six feet; when someone falls on a staircase, they could fall 15, 20, 30 feet or more.
 Needless to say, stairwells should receive a decent amount focus from any homeowner looking to protect themselves.

 - If you do not have one already, add a sturdy handrail on one or both sides of the stairs.
 Make sure it's made of a material that is easy to grip and long lasting, like metal.
 Check to ensure that any existing or newly installed handrails are properly secure and not loose in any way.